magomimmo/cljs-start/README.md

 Successfully compiled "dev-resources/public/js/deploy.js" in 2.616146 seconds.
 ```

 Don't worry about the received warnings.
-The are expected.
+They are expected.

-3. Run the tests
+* Run the tests

 ```bash
 lein test